-The Loomis Chaffee Concert Choir and Chamber Singers will present a Winter Choral Concert on Sunday, January 21, in the Hubbard Performance Hall at 4 p.m.
-The public is invited to attend, and admission is free of charge.
+The Loomis Chaffee Concert Choir and Chamber Singers presented a Winter Choral Concert on Sunday, January 21, in the Hubbard Performance Hall.

-Under the direction of Susan Chrzanowski, the Thomas Benedict Carter Instructor of Music and head of the Music Department, the two choral groups will perform a program of music that includes selections from a variety of music eras and genres.
+Under the direction of Susan Chrzanowski, the Thomas Benedict Carter Instructor of Music and head of the Music Department, the two choral groups performed a program of music that included selections from a variety of music eras and genres.

 Concert Choir program:

 "Ale Brider," an eastern European folk song in Yiddish

 "Amparito," a Latin-American piece performed with senior Andrew Donshik and percussion teacher Elliot Wallace on marimba